Make Her Feel Welcome with Chic Points

 When 3683 reaches 200 Chic Points, she will be in the Style Council!

 try not walking straight down the stairs, but at angle.
 Models tend to tilt their bodies to the side instead of dead on.
 This helps with gracefully going downstairs and not falling.
-Just let it come naturally too! hope that helps!posted about 5 years ago
+Just let it come naturally too! hope that helps!posted over 5 years ago

 whenever I’m on heels and going downstairs i always ask for assistance.